DoraDestroya/General-Ledger-App/README.md

 # General Ledger Application

 A Python-based general ledger application with a graphical user interface that allows users to manage accounting transactions, view T-accounts, and maintain a general ledger.
+Made for Arkansas AI Foundary Hackacthon

 ## Features